brainstrorm/VK_Internship_Android_2019/README.md

-# VK Internship Android 2018
+# VK Internship Android 2019
-## Simple Audio Player which is able to play music from an Android device
+## Simple Audio Player which can play music from an Android device
 Features:

 1. You have an opportunity to choose a folder which player picks to play mp3's from